MicrosoftDocs/xamarin-docs/docs/ios/platform/binding-swift/walkthrough.md

     > [!TIP]
     > You can also use [the helper script](https://github.com/alexeystrakh/xamarin-binding-swift-framework/blob/master/Swift/Scripts/build.fat.sh#L3-L14) to build the framework for all applicable architectures or just build it from the Xcode switching Simulator and Device in the target selector.

-1. There are two archives, one for each platform, combine them as a single binary framework to be embedded into a Xamarin.iOS binding project later.
-In order to create a binary framework, which combines both architectures, you need to do the following steps.
-The framework package is just a folder so you can do all types of operations, such as adding, removing, and replacing files:
+1. There are two archives with the generated frameworks, one for each platform, combine them as a single binary framework bundle to be embedded into a Xamarin.iOS binding project later.
+In order to create a binary framework bundle, which combines both architectures, you need to do the following steps.
+The .xcarchive package is just a folder so you can do all types of operations, such as adding, removing, and replacing files:

-    - Navigate to the build output folder with **Release-iphoneos** and **Release-iphonesimulator** subfolders and copy one of the frameworks as an initial version of the final output (fat framework).
+    - Create an `xcframework` with the previously-built frameworks in the archives:

         ```bash
-        cp -R "Release-iphoneos" "Release-fat"
-        ```

-    - Combine modules from another build with the fat framework modules

-        ```bash
-        cp -R "Release-iphonesimulator/SwiftFrameworkProxy.framework/Modules/SwiftFrameworkProxy.swiftmodule/" "Release-fat/SwiftFrameworkProxy.framework/Modules/SwiftFrameworkProxy.swiftmodule/"
-        ```

-    - Combine iphoneos + iphonesimulator configuration as a fat framework

-        ```bash
-        lipo -create -output "Release-fat/SwiftFrameworkProxy.framework/SwiftFrameworkProxy" "Release-iphoneos/SwiftFrameworkProxy.framework/SwiftFrameworkProxy" "Release-iphonesimulator/SwiftFrameworkProxy.framework/SwiftFrameworkProxy"
-        ```

-    - Verify results

-        ```bash
-        lipo -info "Release-fat/SwiftFrameworkProxy.framework/SwiftFrameworkProxy"
-        ```

-        The output should render the following, reflecting the name of the framework and included architectures:

-        ```bash
-        Architectures in the fat file: Release-fat/SwiftFrameworkProxy.framework/SwiftFrameworkProxy are: x86_64 arm64
+        xcodebuild -create-xcframework \
+			-framework "build/SwiftFrameworkProxy-simulator.xcarchive/Products/Library/Frameworks/SwiftFrameworkProxy.framework" \
+  			-framework "build/SwiftFrameworkProxy-ios.xcarchive/Products/Library/Frameworks/SwiftFrameworkProxy.framework" \
+  			-output "build/SwiftFrameworkProxy.xcframework"
         ```

     > [!TIP]